- Search Graduate Jobs

 Legal Officer, Counter-Terrorism Legislation Section - AGD

-James studied Bachelor of Arts (International Studies) and Master of Laws (Juris Doctor)
+Bachelor of Arts (International Studies) graduating in 2014 and a Master of Laws (Juris Doctor) graduating in 2017.

-While doing my JD I gained practical experience volunteering at a community legal centre.
+While doing my Juris Doctor I gained practical experience volunteering at a community legal centre.
 I did an internship with the Attorney-General’s Department and loved it.
 I realised that working in government at the intersection of law and policy is where I wanted to be.
-I spent my last year of law school working at the AAT and got accepted into the Attorney-General’s Department Graduate Program.
+I spent my last year of law school working at The Administrative Appeals Tribunal and got accepted into the Attorney-General’s Department Graduate Program.

-CTLS - Through the Graduate Program, we were given the opportunity to rotate through different parts of the department and get a feel for the where we’d like to land on an ongoing basis.
-These different roles gave me, and other graduates, a firm grounding in policy development and administration as well as legal service delivery.
-I’d taken classes and written papers on terrorism during my undergraduate degree so a role in CTLS looked like a great opportunity.
+Counter-Terrorism Legislation Section: Throughout the graduate program, we were given the opportunity to rotate through different parts of the Department and get a feel for the where we’d like to land on an ongoing basis.
+These different roles gave me and other graduates a firm grounding in policy development and administration as well as legal service delivery.
+I’d taken classes and written papers on terrorism during my undergraduate degree, so a role in the Counter-Terrorism Legislation Section looked like a great opportunity.

-Specialising in ‘government’ more generally – I was always more attracted to the ‘public law’ pathway.
-I enjoyed Constitutional law and took some public international law and public law electives at uni, including international criminal justice and privacy law.
+In regards to specialising in government more generally, I was always more attracted to the public law pathway.
+I enjoyed constitutional law and took some public international law and public law electives at university, including international criminal justice and privacy law.
 Getting practical exposure through internships and other work confirmed my interest and gave me confidence going into the graduate program application process.

-The interview process was split into three components – a panel interview, a written task and a group activity.
-The panel asked me questions about the department’s direction and priorities so it was important for me to have a good understanding of the organisation and its mission.
-I was also asked to reflect on times where I had been flexible and collaborative so I needed to have a strong list of examples to demonstrate these skills.
+The interview process was split into three components: a panel interview, written task and a group activity.
+The panel asked me questions about the Department’s direction and priorities, so it was important for me to have a good understanding of the organisation and its mission.
+I was also asked to reflect on times where I had been flexible and collaborative, so I needed to have a strong list of examples to demonstrate these skills.
 The written task and group activity were an opportunity to put these skills into practice.
-The group activity was initially daunting as a room of assessors scrutinised your every move, but I found consciously remembering to remain calm and stay focussed during the activity helped my performance.
+The group activity was initially daunting (with a room of assessors scrutinised your every move) but I found consciously remembering to remain calm and focused during the activity helped my performance.